 It was also a relief to discard Isang Yun’s incredibly difficult pieces with obscure/dubious connections to Korean culture in exchange for some relatively easier pieces with more obvious Korean origins.
 YES.
 She understood the heart of my Fulbright proposal without even having read it.

-So, in the spring I will give a recital featuring Korean and American pieces.
+So, in the spring I will give a recital featuring Korean and American pieces (with some Beethoven and Chopin thrown in).
 That will be the big finish and culmination of all I learn here.
-(I also hope to study some sort of traditional Korean instrument while I’m here, but I’m not sure I’ll be including that in my performance.)
+I also hope to study some sort of traditional Korean instrument while I’m here, but I’m not sure I’ll be including that in my performance.

-Instead of making me feel embarrassed, her words made me feel cared for.
+Instead of embarrassing me, her words made me feel cared for.
 My entire interaction with her today, from the way she welcomed me into her studio to her patient persistence in getting me access to the practice rooms, made me feel cared for, but I was especially touched by her care for me as a pianist.
 Today, while acknowledging that there are no strict parameters for my study here, she exhorted me to make the most of this opportunity.
 I need that kind of exhortation in my life.

 A year ago, I randomly asked her if I could potentially study with her because I needed an “affiliate” for my Fulbright application and because I happened to know one of her former students.
 From the beginning, I was surprised by how warmly she offered her support, and now, I see her becoming a mentor in my life.